EU Licensed4.8/5

 What should I do if I miss a dose of Xarelto?

-Can I take ibuprofen or aspirin with Xarelto?
+Can I take ibuprofen with Xarelto?

 Medically Reviewed